When The Toughest

 Differences Between Murder and Capital Murder

-• Murder: May involve intentional killing with or without premeditation.
+• Murder: Requires intent to kill, with (first-degree) or without (second-degree) premeditation.

 • Sentencing:

-• Capital Murder: Eligible for the death penalty or life imprisonment without parole.
+• Capital Murder: Eligible for the death penalty or life without parole.

 • Criteria: